 Agnew is the recipient of Garnett Co., Inc.’s four President’s Rings, the University of Mississippi’s Silver Em Award.
 He was also inducted into the Ole Miss Alumni Hall of Fame.
 In 2016, Agnew received the National Advocacy Award by America’s Public Television Stations.

-Agnew and his wife, Cynthia have three children, Rachel, Victoria and Christopher.
+Agnew has three children, Rachel, Victoria and Christopher.

 Ronnie Agnew was interviewed by The HistoryMakers on May 24, 2017.

 I don't like no. Bring me solutions not problems.